harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

 2. MomentumSMATradingStrategyImplementation -- [MomentumSMATradingStrategyImplementation.py](https://github.com/harshp30/SVMIndicatorsTradingStrategyImplementation/blob/main/src/MomentumSMATradingStrategyImplementation.py)

-    *What is Simple Moving average (SMA)?*
+    *What is the Simple Moving average (SMA)?*

     > Simple Moving Average is the arithmetic mean of a given asset's price over a specific number of days in the past.
 This is a very basic indicator used to filter out noise from stock price data

     *What is Momentum Based Trading?*

-    > This startegy revolves around finding stocks with high momentum, which means the stock price is expected to increase.
-Based on the momentum a long position is opened or closed where the size of the position is calculated using Average True Range (ATR) indicator
+    > This strategy revolves around finding stocks with high momentum, which means the stock price is expected to increase.
+Based on the momentum a long position is opened or closed where the size of the position is calculated using the Average True Range (ATR) indicator

-    In this case we a combined SMA and Momentum based Trading Strategy to find high momentum stocks over a long period of time
+    In this case we a combined SMA and Momentum based Trading Strategy to find high-momentum stocks over a long period of time

     *Setup*

     This implementation uses the Backtrader library which helps in strategy development and testing for algorithmic traders.
-This essentially saves us time by not having to implement every single strategy or indicator from scratch (example SMA)
+This essentially saves us time by not having to implement every single strategy or indicator from scratch (for example SMA)

-    The backtrader framework strates with the initilization of cerebro (which acts as a central point) and then we mount the strategy, analyszers, and data to then run the trading strategy
+    The backtrader framework states with the initialization of cerebro (which acts as a central point) and then we mount the strategy, analyzers, and data to then run the trading strategy

     ```
     # Example